close print view

 - HMO Point-of-Service Plan: These HMO plans are a hybrid arrangement that combines aspects of traditional insurance coverage, with HMO coverage.
 At the time of medical treatment, the HMO member or enrollee can elect whether to receive treatment for specified services within the HMO’s network of contracted health care providers or outside of the network.
 There may be higher member out-of-pocket costs for health care services received outside of the HMO network.

 - PPA - Preferred Provider Arrangement: A PPA is not a specific type of health coverage but rather an optional feature of a health benefit plan.
 The plan makes an identified network of participating providers or selected providers available to the insured in order to obtain cost-effective medical services.
-The providers may or may not bear a financial risk for the utilization and cost of health services that is reflected in the payments the providers receive under the plan.

 MEDICAL AND HOSPITAL PLANS: